Rahul Simha

 Because interesting ideas are everywhere, I tend to work in a number of different areas.
 These are some current areas of focus:

 • Computational neuroscience (PhD students: Jie Hou, Nelson Jaimes, Xiaoqian Sun).
-Together with collaborators in Neuroscience and Physics, I am interested in ensembles of neurons achieve tasks, and how they change when learning occurs.
+Together with collaborators in Neuroscience and Physics, I am interested in how ensembles of neurons achieve tasks, and how they change when learning occurs.

 • Code mining (PhD student Blake Johnson).
 What can we learn about how programmers write code, about what constitutes code, if we are able to scour millions of lines of code across thousands of projects?
 What could we learn about how a language has evolved over time?
 PhD student Blake Johnson has developed a query language to construct and execute queries on large repositories of source code.
 His research addresses the above questions.